tac0x2a/yasuri/USAGE.md

 tree.inject(agent, page)
 ```

-Tree is definable by 2(+1) ways, DSL, json, (and basic ruby code).
+Tree is definable by 2(+1) ways, DSL and json (and basic ruby code).
 In above example, DSL.

 ```ruby
 # Construct by json.